Project-MTee/mtee-deployment/README.md

 the [NGINX ingress controller](https://kubernetes.github.io/ingress-nginx/deploy/) where the application can be deployed to.
 For more information about setting up a cluster, please see [Kubernetes documentation](https://kubernetes.io/docs/setup/).
 We also assume that the user has [kubectl](https://kubernetes.io/docs/tasks/tools/) configured to connect to the cluster.
+For testing or development purposes, setting up [minikube](https://minikube.sigs.k8s.io/docs/start/) should be sufficient.

 - In case a namespace other than `default` is used, add the `metadata.namespace` value to each configuration file.
 - Create a new `secrets` directory from the template files found in the `secret_templates` directory.